-As set out in clause (iii) on page 11, the Governing Body appointed Schools Choice an independent organisation within Suffolk County Council to provide an internal audit service for the year in question.
+As set out in clause (iii) on page 11, the Governing Body appointed Schools Choice Ltd an independent organisation within Suffolk County Council to perform Responsible Officer style checks for the year in question.
 This role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-Schools Choice carried out two visits during 2015-16 to look at payroll, purchasing, petty cash, governance, the planning cycle and insurance and reported their findings to the Governing Body during the year.
-There were no material control issues identified by Schools Choice the overall rating was rated 'Outstanding'.
+Schools Choice carried out three visits during 2016-17 to look at payroll, purchasing, petty cash, governance, audit, income controls, monitoring and review, the planning cycle & budget, inventory & security, tax, data security and insurance and reported their findings to the Governing Body during the year.
+There were no material control issues identified by Schools Choice Ltd the overall rating was rated 'Outstanding'.
 The reports were circulated and discussed by the Finance & Personnel committee and full Governing Body.